-Altogether, you could do much worse for Hollywood blockbusters this summer than this latest Cruise vehicle.
-It’s far smarter than you’re average Marvel or DC comic book-film, and it’s every bit as good as the popular Captain America: Winter Soldier (2014), which has been the superhero standout of this year.
-This movie uses its plot device extremely well, Cruise plays another standout lead, and the film is well structured in the hands of veteran director Liman and screenwriter Christopher McQuarrie.
-I wish the designs on the mech suits and aliens were better than they are, and I remain baffled by Blunt’s popularity, but these are minor scuffs in light of the movie’s narrative prowess, effective characterizations, solid character growth, and smart sense of humor.
-Well played, Cruise, well played.
-Now get better marketing for your next movie.
+Altogether, you could do much worse for Hollywood blockbusters this summer than this latest Tom Cruise vehicle.
+It’s far smarter than you’re average comic book-film, and it’s every bit as good as the popular Winter Soldier (2014), which has been the superhero standout of this year.
+This movie uses its central plot device well, Cruise plays another standout lead, and the film is well structured in the hands of veteran director Doug Liman and screenwriter Christopher McQuarrie.
+I wish the designs of the mech suits and the aliens were better than they are, and I remain baffled by Blunt’s popularity, but these are minor scuffs on the movie’s narrative prowess, effective characterizations, solid character growth, and smart sense of humor.

-SUMMARY & RECOMMENDATION: Edge of Tomorrow’s narrative is highly effective, using its time travel “gimmick” at all the right moments and dialing back the repetitiveness when it needs to.
-Liman’s use of montage and cinematic humor makes this film a few dozen IQ points above you average Hollywood actioneer, superhero or otherwise.
-Cruise does it yet again with yet another dependable lead performance.
+SUMMARY & RECOMMENDATION: Edge of Tomorrow’s narrative is highly effective, using its time travel “gimmick” at all the right moments and dialing back the repetitiveness when necessary.
+Liman’s use of montage and visual humor makes this film a few dozen IQ points above your average Hollywood actioneer, superhero or otherwise.
+Cruise does it again with yet another dependable lead performance.
 Most of his supporting cast is there to back him up.

 — However… Emily Blunt is a poor woman’s impression of a Ripley, Vasquez, Sarah Conner, or other Cameron sci-fi heroines.
-Her toughness and screen presence are superficial at best, although it doesn’t help matters much when she’s surrounded by silly-looking mech suits a far cry from Neill Blomkamp’s slick Elysium (2013) design.
-The aliens look plain dumb.
+Her toughness and screen presence are superficial at best, although it doesn’t help matters when she’s surrounded by silly-looking mech suits a far cry from Neill Blomkamp’s slick Elysium (2013) design.
+The aliens look dumb.

 ?
 Thank God for foreign markets; otherwise, Edge of Tomorrow would be dead in the water.
 Never thought I’d say that about a film…